 which is not a completely simple operation (and requires eventually 12 wheels

 and one source distribution to be published as we support 3 OSes and 4 Python

-ScanCode can be used alright as a Python library and is available as as a
+ScanCode can be used also as a Python library and is available as a

 pip install scancode-toolkit or